ugrewer/APSIM_RotationTraining/docs/continuous cropping of a single crop.rst

 A core aspect of continuous simulations is to specify the timing of all core management actions.
 The most simple option is the specification of fixed dates.
-This can be a suitable choice for thought experiments, such as the analysis of consistently planting very early or late in the season.
+This can be a suitable choice for thought experiments, such as the analysis of consistently planting early or late in the season.
 However, the more common choice for continuous simulations is to define the timing of management actions based on state-variables reaching certain thresholds.
-This could refer to a minimum level of soil water content, a cumulative rainfall threshold, a certain crop developmental stage being reached, or a time period elapsed since the last management action (e.g., to emulate on-farm labour constaints).
+This could refer to a minimum level of soil water content, a cumulative rainfall threshold, a certain crop developmental stage being reached, or a time period elapsed since the last management action, et cetera.
-When considering the example at hand, the **SowingRule** is specified via a *manager script*.
+Such a **SowingRule** can be specified via a *manager script*.
-When clicking on the corresponding node in the simulation tree, you can see that sorghum is sown if the following criteria are fulfilled:
+For our example, when clicking on the **SowingRule** node in the simulation tree, you can see that sorghum is sown if the following criteria are fulfilled:

 - The date falls within the sowing window from 1st November to 10th January.
 - The extractable soil water exceeds 120 mm.
-- In a 7-day period preceding the date, the cumulative rainfall exceeds 50 mm.
+- The cumulative rainfall exceeds 50 mm in a 7-day period preceding the date.

 .. figure:: _static/APSIMscreenshot_ContSorghumCarryOver_SowingRule.png
    :alt: APSIM Clock node